MESAHub/mesa/docs/source/using_mesa/best_practices.rst

 Experiment with the temporal resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change the temporal resolutin steeting ``max_years_for_timestep`` = 1.0e8, 5.0e7, 2.0e7, 1.0e7, 5.0e6, 2.0e6, and 1.0e6.
+Change the temporal resolution setting ``max_years_for_timestep`` = 1.0e8, 5.0e7, 2.0e7, 1.0e7, 5.0e6, 2.0e6, and 1.0e6.
 Repeat answering the questions above.